China–Vietnam relations: Military relations

+Territory issues

+The land border of China and Vietnam is 1,347 kilometers.
+Two Chinese provinces adjoin the border, and seven Vietnamese provinces do.

+Border disputes between the two countries were significant in the 1970s.
+One hundred sixty-four locations on the land border totaling 227 square kilometers were disputed.
+Because there was not yet clear border demarcation, the countries engaged in a pattern of retaliatory land grabs and violence.
+The number of border skirmishes increased yearly from 125 in 1974 to 2,175 in 1978.

+The two countries attempted a first round of negotiations to resolve land border issues, but were not successful.
+A second round of negotiations in August 1978 was also unsuccessful because of the Youyi Pass Incident in which the Vietnamese army and police expelled 2,500 refugees across the border into China.
+Vietnamese authorities beat and stabbed refugees during the incident, as well as 9 Chinese civilian border workers.
+Following this event, Vietnam occupied the Pu Nian Ling area, which China also claimed.

 In June 2011, Vietnam announced that its military would conduct new exercises in the South China Sea.
 China had previously voiced its disagreement over Vietnamese oil exploration in the area, stating that the Spratly Islands and the surrounding waters were its sovereign territory.
 Defense of the South China Sea was cited as one of the possible missions of the first Chinese PLA Navy aircraft carrier, the Liaoning, which entered service in September 2012.

-In October 2011, Nguyễn Phú Trọng, the General Secretary of the Communist Party of Vietnam, made an official visit to China at the invitation of General Secretary of the Chinese Communist Party Hu Jintao with the aim of improving relations in the wake of the border disputes.
-However, on 21 June 2012, Vietnam passed a law entitled the "Law on the Sea", which placed both the Spratly Islands and the Paracel Islands under Vietnamese jurisdiction, prompting China to label the move as "illegal and invalid."
-Simultaneously, China passed a law establishing the prefecture of Sansha City, which encompassed the Xisha (Paracel), Zhongsha, and Nansha (Spratly) Islands and the surrounding waters.
+On 21 June 2012, Vietnam passed a law entitled the "Law on the Sea", which placed both the Spratly Islands and the Paracel Islands under Vietnamese jurisdiction, prompting China to label the move as "illegal and invalid."
+A month afterwards, China enacted a previously delayed plan established prefecture of Sansha City, which encompassed the Xisha (Paracel), Zhongsha, and Nansha (Spratly) Islands and the surrounding waters.
 Vietnam proceeded to a strong opposition to the measure and the reaffirmation of its sovereignty over the islands.
-Other countries surrounding the South China Sea have claims to the two island chains, including Taiwan, Brunei, Malaysia, and the Philippines, but the conflict remains predominantly between Vietnam and China.
+Other countries surrounding the South China Sea have claims to the two island chains, including Taiwan, Brunei, Malaysia, and the Philippines.

-On October 19, 2020, Japanese PM Yoshihide Suga visited his Vietnamese counterpart Nguyễn Xuân Phúc, and they agreed to cooperate on regional issues including the South China Sea, where China's growing assertiveness in disputed waters has drawn serious concern.
-Following Chinese Foreign Minister Wang Yi's high-profile visit to Vietnam in September 2021, where the Chinese foreign minister had avoided Vietnam for three years, Japanese Defense Minister Nobuo Kishi shortly followed up with his first visit overseas ever after Wang Yi's visit.
-Nobuo Kishi signed an accord that Japanese-made defense equipment and technology are to be exported to the Southeast Asian country, and to boost cooperation amid worries of China's actions.